OpenJML/openjml.github.io/tutorial/index.md

 folder, you can run the example using `../openjml -esc T_ensures1.java`.
 Examples that produce output (e.g., error messages) have a corresponding `.out` file containing the expected output.
+The command-line to run the example is shown in the first line of the example code; just add the appropriate path to the `openjml` command.

 * General